 Best Hybrid Bikes

-GT Transeo is geared more towards the MTB spectrum of hybrid bikes.
+The GT Transeo is geared more towards the Mountain bike spectrum of hybrid bikes.
+If you fancy going off-road or over bumpy roads, these will help give a much more comfortable ride.
+On smooth roads, it is slower.
 It comes with chunky 700*40c tyres and tough reinforced aluminium frame.
-All models have 24 gears and ability to switch suspension mech on and off.
+All models have 27 gears and the ability to switch suspension mech on and off.
 There are many different varieties of GT Transeo.
 At the top of the range a GT Transeo 1.0 costs £800 and comes with disc brakes.
 For half the price, you can get a GT Transeo 4.0 for £400 which comes with V Brakes and Shimano Acera.
 This is a great hybrid if you are looking for greater flexibility in going off road.